miklevin/MikeLev.in/_posts/2025-10-25-aie-mike-levin-blueprint-durable-computing-sovereignty.md

   - Introduction of "AIE" as a powerful re-framing of the post-SEO world, offering a more positive and proactive stance.
   - Compelling personal narrative illustrating a consistent philosophy across decades of tech experience, from HitTail to Botify.
   - Strong justification for NixOS and HTMX/Python as robust, durable solutions to the "tech churn" and "hamster wheel" of modern web development.
-  - Clear articulation of the "intrepreneur" mindset versus traditional entrepreneurship, emphasizing a passion-driven approach.
+  - Clear articulation of the "intrapreneur" mindset versus traditional entrepreneurship, emphasizing a passion-driven approach.
   - The meta-commentary of the "Grok Test" with Gemini adds a unique, self-aware layer to the narrative, highlighting the AI's role as a collaborator.
 - **Suggestions For Polish:**
   - While engaging, some sections could benefit from slight reordering or clearer topic sentences to enhance readability for audiences less familiar with the author's personal history or specific tech terms.